Cyclic dominance in a two-person Rock-Scissors-Paper game: Definitions and preliminaries

-Consider a subset $S\subset\mathbb{R}^{n}$ .
-The set of all $\varGamma$-orbits of $S$ is called the {\em quotient space}.
-The flow of $f$ restricts to a flow on the quotient space whenever $S$ is flow-invariant.
-By identifying a group orbit in $S$ with a point in the quotient space, we can study the dynamics on $S$ via the dynamics in this quotient space.
+Consider a subset $S\subset\mathbb{R}^{n}$.
+The set of all $\Gamma$-orbits of $S$ is called the {\em quotient space} and is denoted by $S/\Gamma$.
+The flow of $f$ restricts to a flow on the quotient space $S/\Gamma$ whenever $S$ is flow-invariant.
+By identifying each $\Gamma$-orbit of $S$ with a single point in the quotient space $S/\Gamma$, we can study the dynamics on $S$ via the dynamics on $S/\Gamma$.
+This reduces both the dimension of the state space and the number of equilibria (also called {\em nodes}) in a heteroclinic cycle or network.

 In generic systems, heteroclinic connections between saddles can be broken by arbitrarily small perturbations.
 A sufficient condition for preserving their structure relies on the existence of flow-invariant subspaces.
-We say that a heteroclinic cycle $C$ is {\em robust} if each connection $\kappa_{j,j+1}$ is contained in a flow-invariant subspace $P_j$ such that $\xi_j$ is a saddle and $\xi_{j+1}$ is a sink for the flow restricted to $P_j$, for $j=1,\ldots,m$.
-Robust heteroclinic cycles arise naturally in equivariant systems (e.g. \cite{Field1996}) as well as in game theory and population dynamics (e.g. \cite{Hofbauer1998}).
+We say that a heteroclinic cycle $C$ is {\em robust} if each heteroclinic connection $\kappa_{j,j+1}$ is contained in a flow-invariant subspace $P_j$ such that $\xi_j$ is a saddle and $\xi_{j+1}$ is a sink for the flow restricted to $P_j$, for $j=1,\ldots,m$.
+Robust heteroclinic cycles arise naturally in equivariant systems (e.g. Field~1996) as well as in game theory and population dynamics (e.g. Hofbauer and Sigmund~1998).
 In the latter flow-invariant subspaces occur in the form of extinction hyperplanes.

 It is well known that heteroclinic cycles are visible in applications and numerical simulations if they are stable.
-Within a heteroclinic network a cycle is never asymptotically stable.
-It can however exhibit strong attraction properties, which have been classified into various types of stability, as follows.
+Within a heteroclinic network a heteroclinic cycle is never asymptotically stable.
+In fact, a heteroclinic network consists of at least two heteroclinic cycles with at least one node in common.
+The unstable manifold of such a node takes trajectories to both heteroclinic cycles.
+Hence, there are points in a neighbourhood of the common node that do not follow any given heteroclinic cycle, precluding asymptotic stability.
+The heteroclinic cycle can however exhibit strong attraction properties, which have been classified into various types of stability, as follows.
+These are illustrated in Figure~\ref{fig:stability}.